-OPPO's 6G white paper takes an innovative step forward by introducing AI Function Plane as a new dimension in 6G networks, running perpendicular to the traditional CP and UP planes to form an Intelligent Cube (AI-Cube).
-This unique, AI-enhanced architecture will enhance the 6G network on two levels: network functionality and high-level networking capability to allow 6G networks to self-optimize, dynamically administrate themselves, and intelligently distribute resources.
+OPPO's 6G whitepaper takes an innovative step forward by introducing AI Function Plane as a new dimension in 6G networks, running perpendicular to the traditional CP and UP planes to form an Intelligent Cube (AI-Cube).
+This unique, AI-enhanced architecture will enhance the 6G network on two levels: network functionality and high-level networking capability to allow 6G networks to self-optimise, dynamically administrate themselves, and intelligently distribute resources.

-6G will fundamentally revolutionize how AI infers, learns, interacts, and is applied, solving many traditional problems faced in AI development, such as data silos and user privacy.
-To alleviate some of the current limitations of AI algorithms, the white paper proposes dividing AI resources into different domains.
+6G will fundamentally revolutionise how AI infers, learns, interacts, and is applied, solving many traditional problems faced in AI development, such as data silos and user privacy.
+To alleviate some of the current limitations of AI algorithms, the whitepaper proposes dividing AI resources into different domains.
 Arranged according to specific AI tasks, multiple nodes, and resources under the 6G network will form AI domains, providing optimal strategies for accurate AI model allocation, network resource scheduling, and data sharing.

 Under the proposed network, 6G devices will be allocated to an AI domain based on the location and requirements of the device.
 This AI domain will then issue the most suitable AI algorithm and task needed to deliver the desired services while providing the most optimal communication connection to carry out the relevant tasks.
 Unlike 4G and 5G networks, the AI used for inferring and decision making in 6G networks will be organically integrated on the device side and the network side, with the device assuming a more important role.

 OPPO will continue to conduct pre-research into 6G technology that will assist in the formation of the world's 6G standards in the near future.
-As a key contributor to the popularization of 5G, OPPO will also continue to work with its partners to promote the large-scale commercialization of 5G, leading the development of the Internet of Experience through the evolution of communications technology to bring its benefits to all.
+As a key populariser of 5G, OPPO will also continue to work with its partners to promote the large-scale commercialisation of 5G, and lead the development of Internet of Experience through the evolution of communications technology to bring its benefits to all.